fidian/phonydata/README.md

 API - Special Functions
 -----------------------

-There are a few special functions that don't generate data themselves, but are still quite useful.
+There are a few special functions that are primarily used as the engine behind the random data generation.

 ### `phony.define(name, generator)`